-LIPA provides electric transmission and distribution services in a geographical area that includes Nassau and Suffolk counties (with certain limited exceptions) and a small portion of Queens County (known as the Rockaways) in New York.
+LIPA provides electric transmission and distribution services in a geographical area that includes the New York counties of Nassau and Suffolk (with certain limited exceptions) and a small portion of Queens County, New York, known as the Rockaways.
 The Authority and LIPA have entered into agreements with third parties to provide the service and maintenance functions in connection with their operations.

 LIPA's service area includes approximately 1.1 million customers.
 Its peak usage--approximately 5,771 megawatts--was in the summer of 2011.
-As of Dec.
-31, 2015, about 54.4% of the utility's annual electric revenues were from residential customers, with 43.5% coming from commercial customers and about 2.1% from street lighting, sales to public authorities, and miscellaneous others.
+As of December 2014, about 53.6% of the utility's annual electric revenues are from residential customers, with 44.1% coming from commercial/industrial customers and about 2.3% from street lighting, sales to public authorities, and miscellaneous others.
 LIPA's largest customer, the Long Island Rail Road, accounts for less than 2% of LIPA's total sales and revenue.

-LIPA, acting as initial servicer pursuant to the servicing agreement, or any successor servicer as provided by Financing Order No. 4, will be responsible for the servicing of the series 2016B restructuring property, including the billing and collection of the series 2016B restructuring charges securing the series 2016B restructuring bonds on the issuer's behalf.
-The issuer and LIPA will also enter into an administration agreement pursuant to which LIPA, acting as administrator, will perform certain duties on the issuer's behalf.
+LIPA, acting as initial servicer pursuant to the servicing agreement, or any successor servicer as provided by Financing Order No. 2, will be responsible for the servicing of the 2015 restructuring property, including the billing and collection of the 2015 restructuring charges securing the 2015 restructuring bonds on behalf of the issuer.
+The issuer and LIPA will also enter into an administration agreement pursuant to which LIPA, acting as administrator, will perform certain duties on behalf of the issuer.

 On Jan.
-1, 2014, LIPA entered into an operations services agreement with PSEG Long Island (PSEG-LI), whereby PSEG-LI will provide operations, maintenance, and related services including billing and collections.
+1, 2014, LIPA entered into an Operations Services Agreement with PSEG Long Island (PSEG-LI), whereby PSEG-LI will provide operations, maintenance and related services, including billing and collections.

-Within the retail customer base, there are different customer classes classified by the type of electric usage (see table 1 for the average number of metered customers by class).
+Within the retail customer base, there are different customer classes classified by the type of electric usage (see Table 1 for the average number of metered customers by class).